Lesson Plan - Get It!

 Before each fight, the animals were beaten and not given any food.
 This tactic was a way to make them incredibly angry and irritable when up against the gladiators.
 Most times, the gladiators won these battles, but when the animals won, people were ecstatic.

-These "gladiator games," as they were known, were at their peak during the last days of the Roman Republic — this was a time when the people of the city ran the government.
-When the Roman Empire took over — when the city was ruled by one emperor — gladiator games declined because more money was going towards war rather than entertainment.
+These gladiator games, as they were known, were at their peak during the last days of the Roman Republic — this was a time when the people of the city ran the government.
+When the Roman Empire took over — when the city was ruled by one emperor — gladiator games declined because more money was going toward war rather than entertainment.

 - Interested in learning more about gladiators?

-Borrow the book listed under Suggested Reading in the right-hand sidebar from your local library, or watch What gladiators were really like from Teen Kids News:
+Borrow the book listed under Suggested Reading in the right-hand sidebar from your local library, or watch the video below.

 - In our society today, do you think it would be appropriate to have gladiator games?